gsoulie/Mobile-App-Development/ionic-2.md

 ## Calculate CRC

 Here is a library which permit CRC computation.
-**Important** : you must modify the *Calculate* function to return your type of CRC (CRC16, CRC32...).
-In this example we return the *CRCXmodem*
+This lib return a JSON object which contains all type of CRC (see usage below).

 [lib : CRC.ts](https://github.com/gsoulie/Mobile-App-Development/blob/master/CRC.ts)